siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 Profile of user 'user123' updated with new information: New Profile Info
 ```

+**Issues:**

-This class violates the SRP because it has multiple responsibilities: authentication and profile management.
+- **Multiple Responsibilities:** The `UserManager` class violates the SRP because it handles more than one responsibility: authentication and profile management.

+- **Difficult Maintenance:** Modifying or extending any of the responsibilities (authentication or profile management) requires changes to the UserManager class, making it harder to maintain.

+- **Low Reusability:** Since the `UserManager` class handles multiple tasks, it is less reusable in other parts of the system where only one of the tasks is needed.

 ### Example of Maintaining SRP